-Venue: Mt Roskill Grammar School, Community Education, Frost Road, Mt Roskill, Auckland
+Venue: Mt Albert Primary School, Sainsbury Road, Morningside, Mt Albert, Auckland

-Course Coordinator is a four time New Zealand Toastmaster of the Year and International speaker/trainer with 21 years experience in coaching public speaking skills.
-Attendees receive a Workbook provided on course.
+Coordinator is a Four time New Zealand Toastmaster of the Year and has a proven track record.

-If there are no Speechcraft courses starting in your area and you are interested in organising or participating in a Speechcraft course, please contact email@example.com with your name, contact details and any other information which might help us help you.
+If there are no Speechcraft courses starting in your area and you are interested in organising or participating in a Speechcraft course, please contact firstname.lastname@example.org with your name, contact details (including town or city) and any other information which might help us help you.
 We will be back in touch with you.
 Thank you for your interest.

-Speechcraft Course Coordinators: Please complete our Online Speechcraft Notification Form to have your next Speechcraft course listed in the schedule, and fill in the "Suggest Event" on the District 72 Events Calendar or District 112 Events Calendar as appropriate.
+Speechcraft Course Coordinators: Please complete our Online Speechcraft Notification Form to have your next Speechcraft course listed on this page, and fill in the "Suggest Event" on the District 72 Events Calendar or District 112 Events Calendar as appropriate.